aayyiik/aayyiik/README.md

 - 👋 Hi, I’m Ari
 - 👀 I’m interested in Mobile Android and Website Dev
-- 🌱 I’m currently learning CodeIgniter4 && Cloud
+- 🌱 I’m currently learning Laravel dan JSP
 - 📫 How to reach me on LinkedIn

 <!---